Liamdev631/spieks/README.md

 spiking_model = Converter.convert(model, DT, model_subs={ QCFS: IF })
 ```

+Spieks simplifies the ANN to SNN conversion process by ensuring that all modules in your network are compatible, warning you if invalid modules such as `nn.MaxPool' are in your network.

 ### Evaluating the SNN

 You can evaluate the performance of the SNN on the MNIST dataset using the `Classifier` class: